There are basically four main ways to start looking for work:

 SEEK (www.seek.com.au) allows you to create your own login account, and create searches of the types of jobs you are looking for and where they are located, and then emails you when these jobs are advertised.
 There is also information on how to create a great resume and information on volunteering opportunities.

 Shop Front Advertisements: You may be required to submit a CV and an interview will be scheduled for a later date.
-Alternatively, you might be invited to make enquiries within the store.
+Alternatively, you might be invited to make inquiries within the store.
 If this is the case, always ask to speak to the manager and be prepared for an on-the-spot interview.
 Make sure you are well dressed and prepared with questions and answers in case an on-the-spot interview takes place.

 a.
 Target jobs that suit what you can offer.
 Don’t apply for jobs that ask for specific qualifications and experience you know you don’t have.
 You’re just setting yourself up for needless disappointment and wasting your own time.